-List of Directors Positions Number of Attendances/ Number of Meetings (Time) 1.
-Mr. Pete Bodharamik Chairman of the Board of Director 5/5 2.
-Mr. Navamin Prasopnet Assistant Chairman, Chairman of Executive Committee, and Chairman of Risk Management Committee 5/5 3.
-Mr. Sang Do Lee Director and Executive Director 5/5 4.
-Mr. Patompong Sirachairat Director, Executive Director, and Risk Management Committee 5/5 5.
-Mr. Komsak Wattanasriroj Director and Executive Director 5/5 6.
-Mr. Siri Luengsawat Director 5/5 7.
-Mrs. Punnee Worawuthichongsathit Independent Director, Chairperson of Audit Committee, and Member of Nomination and Remuneration Committee 5/5 8.
-Mr. Preecha Leelasithorn Independent Director, Member of Audit Committee, and Chairman of Nomination and Remuneration Committee 5/5 9.
-Mr. Kriengsak Thiennukul Independent Director, Member of Audit Committee, and Member of Nomination and Remuneration Committee 5/5
+List of Directors Positions Number of Attendances/ Number of Meetings (Time) 2.
+Mrs. Punnee Worawuthichongsathit Chairman of the Board of Director and Independent Director (Appointed as the Chairman of the Board of Directors on November 6, 2019) Chairperson of Audit Committee and Member 7/7 of Nomination and Remuneration Committee (Resigned on November 6, 2019) 3.
+Mr. Navamin Prasopnet Assistant Chairman, Chairman of Executive Committee, and Chairman of Risk Management Committee 7/7 4.
+Mr. Patompong Sirachairat Director, Executive Director, and Member of Risk Management Committee 7/7 5.
+Mr. Komsak Wattanasriroj Director and Executive Director 7/7 6.
+Mr. Sang Do Lee Director and Executive Director 7/7 7.
+Mr. Siri Luengsawat Director 7/7 8.
+Mr. Preecha Leelasithorn Independent Director, Member of Audit Committee, and Chairman of Nomination and Remuneration Committee 7/7 9.
+Mr. Kriengsak Thiennukul Independent Director, Member of Audit Committee, and Member of Nomination and Remuneration Committee 7/7